Ganzz4/CollegePractice-3year/README.md

-Practice on the topic 'Accounting for jewelry'.
+Pet-project on the topic 'Accounting for jewelry'.
 This project used C#, WPF and MS SQL.

 Normalized relational table: